jonsuh/jonsuh.com/_posts/2015-04-22-need-for-speed-2.md

 {% include image.html src="pagespeed-ok.jpg" caption="Google PageSpeed Insights results after optimizations" async="1" padding="29.25%" %}

-In regards to WebPagetest results, I noticed that although bytes increased on the About page, my time to first render and fully loaded decreased considerably.
+In regards to WebPagetest results, I noticed that although bytes increased on the About page, my start-render and fully-loaded times decreased considerably.

 {% include image.html src="webpagetest-about-after.jpg" caption="About page WebPagetest results after page-render optimizations" async="1" padding="11.875%" %}

-Performance improvements will always be a work-in-progress, and with <a href="https://http2.github.io/" target="_blank">HTTP/2 on its way</a>, some of this may change, and things that used to work may not work anymore.
+Performance improvements will always be a work-in-progress, and with <a href="https://http2.github.io/" target="_blank">HTTP/2 on its way</a>, some of this is bound to change—techniques that used to work well may not work as well anymore, while others may become deprecated altogether.

 I feel that I’ve made a lot of headway and learned a lot over the past few months.
 My site is <a href="https://github.com/jonsuh/jonsuh.com" target="_blank">open-sourced on Github</a>, so feel free to take a peek at what’s going on under the hood.
 I’ve yet to figure it all out, but I hope that my sharing what I’ve done and learned with you gives you some insight.
 If you have any questions or wanna chat, feel free to hit me up on Twitter <a href="https://twitter.com/jonsuh" target="_blank">@jonsuh</a> or [drop me an email](/contact/).